 At first glance, one might think that telemedicine wouldn’t be the best medium for diagnosing and treating patients with infectious diseases (IDs).
 There is, after all, nothing to “listen to” in conditions of sepsis, infected wounds from diabetes or other ailments, meningitis, osteomyelitis, methicillin-susceptible Staphylococcus aureus (MSSA) or other infections—nothing a stethoscope on a videoconferencing cart can pick up from the sound of a patient’s heartbeat or stomach.

 The hospitals needed to find new ways to reduce the number of patients being transferred out of system.
-Hospitalists and specialty-care physicians on staff were becoming more vocal about the need for ID support, especially after one ID specialist left the region.
+Hospitalists and specialty-care physicians on staff were becoming more vocal about the need for infectious disease support, especially after one infectious disease telehealth specialist left the region.
 Clinical leadership knew the gap in ID coverage was a major reason they were transferring significant numbers of their patients to out-of-network hospitals, sometimes a good distance away to facilities in Madison to get the ID consultation they needed.

 The facilities’ clinical teams saw an immediate impact: a meningitis patient who undoubtedly would have been transferred outside the system was able to be cared for locally using the videoconferencing system for specialist consultation.
 After a few months, it was clear that facilities which previously transferred 50 percent of their ID patients had reduced those transfers to zero.